 The CMA or CMS shall explain all significant events in an audit log summary.
 Actions taken as a result of these reviews shall be documented.
-All audit summaries shall be provided to the EPMA.
+Audit summaries documenting significant events and resulting actions shall be provided to the EPMA.

 5.4.3 Retention Period of Audit Log